cross-org/kv/README.md

   - `async vacuum()` - Reclaims storage space.
   - `on(eventName, eventData)` - Listen for events such as `sync`, `watchdogError` or `closing`.
+  - `isOpen()` - Returns true if the database is open and ready for transactions.
   - `async close()` - Closes the KV store.

 ### Keys